milos85vasic/damodred.com/Content/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 17. Show number of comments
 18. Excerpt length
 19. Signs after excerpt
-20. Ignore post excerpt field as excerpt source (builds excerpts automatically from the post content)
+20. Ignore post excerpt field as excerpt source (builds excerpts only from the post content)
+21. Ignore post content as excerpt source (builds excerpts only from the excerpt fields)
-21. Show posts of selected categories (or of all categories)
+22. Show posts of selected categories (or of all categories)
-22. Show post thumbnail (featured image)
+23. Show post thumbnail (featured image)
-23. Registered thumbnail dimensions
+24. Registered thumbnail dimensions
-24. Thumbnail width in px
+25. Thumbnail width in px
-25. Thumbnail height in px
+26. Thumbnail height in px
-26. Keep aspect ratio of thumbnails
+27. Keep aspect ratio of thumbnails
-27. Try to take the first post image as thumbnail
+28. Try to take the first post image as thumbnail
-28. Only use the first post image as thumbnail
+29. Only use the first post image as thumbnail
-29. Use default thumbnail if no thumbnail is available
+30. Use default thumbnail if no thumbnail is available
-30. Default thumbnail URL
+31. Default thumbnail URL
-31. Print slugs of post categories in class attribute of LI elements
+32. Print slugs of post categories in class attribute of LI elements
-32. Print inline CSS instead of creating a CSS file
+33. Print inline CSS instead of creating a CSS file
-33. No CSS generation at all
+34. No CSS generation at all

 = Much more options available in the Pro version =